dotnet/docs/docs/core/testing/unit-testing-mstest-writing-tests-attributes.md

 ### TimeoutAttribute

-The [Timeout](<xref:Microsoft.VisualStudio.TestTools.UnitTesting.TimeoutAttribute>) attribute can be used to specify the maximum time in milliseconds (strictly positive) that a test method is allowed to run.
+The [Timeout](<xref:Microsoft.VisualStudio.TestTools.UnitTesting.TimeoutAttribute>) attribute can be used to specify the maximum time in milliseconds that a test method is allowed to run.
 If the test method runs longer than the specified time, the test will be aborted and marked as failed.

 This attribute can be applied to any test method or any fixture method (initialization and cleanup methods).
 It is also possible to specify the timeout globally for either all test methods or all test fixture methods by using the [timeout properties of the runsettings file](./unit-testing-mstest-configure.md#mstest-element).